 - Businesses that rely heavily on confidentiality, such as law offices, want to keep the breaches quiet and not draw attention to the victimization of their clients

 What should I do if I am a victim of a ransomware attack?

-Report the incident it to an expert IT provider like Amnet so that an incidence response plan can be executed.
+Report the incident to a local managed IT service provider in Colorado (like Amnet) so that an incidence response plan can be executed.

 Take Pre-emptive Action, Invest in Secure IT

-Then, contact Amnet for a cyber risk assessment.
+Then, contact Amnet for a cyber and technology assessment service.
 As your IT consultant, we want to help you uncover your vulnerabilities and fix them for you.
 Do not let your business become the next local news story as you struggle to get back online after a devastating attack.
 Set yourself up for success and prevent or thwart attacks with cybersecurity protection designed for businesses just like yours.